alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_049_eng.md

 Oh yes, two DVDs I ordered because they were recently re-released arrived. *Genma Wars* (幻魔大戦) and *The Dagger of Kamui* (カムイの剣).
 Works by director Rintaro.
 Kadokawa Shoten theatrical animation works from over 20 years ago now.
 Both had art by the late Mukuo Takashi-san.
 They're absolutely wonderful.

-Such old anime, but I actually participated in *Genma Wars* as coloring staff (laugh).
+Such old anime, but I actually participated in *Genma Wars* as colouring staff (laugh).
 Of course my name isn't listed anywhere.
 I painted cuts like the protagonist crawling to help a fawn, and several cuts of the flame dragon at the climax.
 My, how nostalgic (laugh).

 But when I carelessly tell such stories to young people, I get responses like "That's a movie from before I was born, right?" and find myself speechless (bitter laugh).
 Well then.

 Continuing the OVA story.